 Additionally, financial institutions (like banks) and other organizations may need to see a copy of this paperwork in order for you to do business with them.

-It’s best to have an Operating Agreement, even if you are the only Member of your Pennsylvania LLC (a Single-Member LLC).
+It’s best to have a written Operating Agreement, even if you are the sole Member (aka sole owner) of your Pennsylvania LLC (a Single-Member LLC).

 If you go to court, an Operating Agreement helps prove that your Single-Member LLC is being run as a separate legal entity.
 And that protects your personal assets.